Concordium/concordium-base/README.md

 with the `#![no_std]` attribute via the feature `std` which is enabled by default.
 Compilation without the `std` feature requires a nightly version of rust.

+# Work in progress.

+This library is under heavy development at the moment, so expect breaking changes.